Freshfields in Africa

 Our clients, which include governments, state-owned enterprises, investment firms, multinational corporations and financial institutions, know there is no ‘one-size-fits-all’ approach to working across the continent.
 And so they rely on us to find bespoke and innovative solutions to their most critical needs in Africa.

-Our Africa-focused lawyers have experience of a wide variety of industries, such as mining, oil and gas, infrastructure, telecoms, technology, consumer products and healthcare.
+Our Africa-focused lawyers, based across our offices, have experience of a wide variety of industries, such as mining, oil and gas, infrastructure, telecoms, technology, consumer products and healthcare.
 We also have strong ties with Africa’s top law firms and many of the institutions and stakeholders that are critical to delivering outstanding legal and practical advice for any matter.

 Client successes in Africa